Superintendent: Danielle Dewees, Lincoln

 DIVISION 182 - UNIT III: MASTERING PHOTOGRAPHY

-- CLASS B182020 ADVANCED LIGHTING EXHIBIT PRINT: Entry will consist of a print that illustrates creative lighting.
-SF86.98(3)(6) (Mastering Photography, p.
+- CLASS B182020 ADVANCED LIGHTING PRINT: Entry will consist of a print that utilizes advanced and creative lighting techniques.
+Scoresheet SF89 (Mastering Photography, p.
 18-33)

 - CLASS B182030 ADVANCED COMPOSITION PRINT: Entry will consist of a print that demonstrates advanced and creative composition techniques.
 Scoresheet SF89 (Mastering Photography, p.
 34-50)

 - CLASS B182040 PORTRAIT PRINT: Entry will consist of a print that captures both physical characteristics and personality in a living subject.
 Scoresheet SF89 (Mastering Photography, p.
 46-53)